naeunoh/naeunoh.github.io/_posts/2022-07-15-naturalistic-intro.md

 >**Research Questions for Naturalistic Tasks & Corresponding Methods**
 >
 > 1. How do we build models using naturalistic designs?
+>
 > Indirectly model by capturing “reliable” neural responses among subjects
 >   - Minimize individual variations with Functional Alignment
 >   - Predict one’s brain activity from another : Intersubject Correlation Intersubject Functional Connectivity
->   - Individual activity : Intersubject Representational Similarity Analysis (IS-RSA)
+>   - Individual variations in brain activity : Intersubject Representational Similarity Analysis (IS-RSA)
->   - Dynamic ISC : Intersubject Phase Synchrony
+>   - Dynamic changes in ISC : Intersubject Phase Synchrony
+>
 > Explicitly annotate features of the model
 >   - Define stimuli using Automated Annotations
 >   - Define stimuli using Natural Language Processing
 > 2. How does the brain segment information from experiences?
 > Event Segmentation (Hidden Markov Model, Greedy State Boundary Search)
 > 3. How do networks of brain regions dynamically reconfigure as thoughts and experiences change over time?